filakhtov/gentoo-use-docs/sys-apps/systemd.md

 It is recommended to enable this flag if an ACL is enabled in any other parts of the system.
 On modern systems ACLs are usually set on `/dev/dri/*` devices to grant unprivileged users access to the GPU acceleration.

 ### apparmor
 Enabling this flag will pass the `-Dapparmor=true` to the Meson build script.
-This allows SystemD and all its subsystems to properly operate under the AppArmor security framework restrictions by applying appropriate profiles.
+This allows systemd and all its subsystems to properly operate under the AppArmor security framework restrictions by applying appropriate profiles.

-This flag must be enabled if SystemD will run on an AppArmor-enabled kernel, otherwise it is not recommended.
+This flag must be enabled if systemd will run on an AppArmor-enabled kernel, otherwise it is not recommended.

 ### audit
 Enabling this flag will pass the `-Daudit=true` to the Meson build script.
 This enables the auditing support for logging to the Linux Auditing System and can be useful for debugging SELinux or AppArmor profiles.